-In order to achieve a suitable contrast between different surfaces, ADM 2004 recommend at least a 30-point difference in the LRV's of the two contrasting surfaces.
+In order to achieve a suitable contrast between different surfaces, ADM 2004 recommend at least a 30 point difference in the LRV's of the two contrasting surfaces.

-Genesis Stair Nosing's Colour and Contrast BS8300 : 2009
+Genesis Stair Nosings Colour and Contrast BS8300: 2009

-Each step and nosing should incorporate a permanently contrasting Colour / Contrast Perception continuous material for the full width of the stair on both the tread and

-The nosing of every flight of stairs should be adequately colour or the riser to help blind and partially sighted people appreciate the extent luminance contrasted with the remainder of the step and the floor of the stair and identify individual treads.
-The material should be 50 mm coverings adjacent to the top and the bottom of the flight. to 65 mm on the tread and 30 mm to 55 mm on the riser and should contrast visually with the remainder of the tread and riser.
+Each step and nosing should incorporate a permanently contrasting continuous material for the full width of the stair on both the tread and the riser to help blind and partially sighted people appreciate the extent of the stair and identify individual treads.
+The material should be 50 mm to 65 mm on the tread and 30 mm to 55 mm on the riser, and should contrast visually with the remainder of the tread and riser.